SubratShrestha/Notes/UNSW/20T3/1612fins/ch1_financial_system.md

 * **Equity**

   * sum of the financial interest an investor has in an asset.

   * if you buy a new car by paying a deposit from your own funds and borrowing the remainder from a bank, your equity in the car is the amount of the deposit.

   * as you progressively repay the load, your level of equity in the car will increase.

   * equity in a business corporation is represented through the ownership of shares issued by a corporation, and the principal form of equity issued by a corporation is an **ordinary share** or **common stock**.

   * **Different forms of equity are:**

     * Ordinary share or Common stock

       * larger corporations list their shares on the stock exchange, Ordinary shares have no maturity date and continue for the life of the corporation.
       * However, as the shares are listed on the stock exchange they may be sold to other investors at the current market price.
       * An ordinary shareholder is entitled to share in the profits of the business, and generally recerive a portion of the profits of the company in th form of dividends.
       * Owners of ordinary shares have the right ot vote at general meetings, in particular for the election of memebers of the board of directors of the company.
       * The value of these shares may increase, representing a capital gain.
       * In the event of failiure of the corporation, the shareholders are entitled to the residual value of the assets, but only after the claims of all other creditors and security holders have been paid.

       * Dividends
       * the part of a corporatino's profit that is distributed to shreholders.

     * Hybrid security

       * a financial instrument that incorporates the characteristics of both debt and equity.
       * like preference shares, which are normal shares but the their owners are enititled to recieve the devidend payments before any dividend is made to ordinary shareholders.
 They are also ranked ahead of ordinary shareholders in their claim on the assets of the corporation should the company be wound up or placed into liquidation.

-		* Liquidation

-			* legal process of winding up the affairs of a company in financial distress

 * **Debt**
 	* A debt is a loan that must be repaid, it represents a contractual claim against an issuer, and require the borrower to make specified payments, such as periodic interest payments and principal repayments, over a defined period.